codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 ## Codefresh SSO setup

-Regardless of the Identity provider that you have chosen, the Codefresh setup is the same for all of them.
-You need to provide
+Regardless of the Identity provider that you have chosen, the Codefresh setup is the similar for all of them.
+You need to provide several fields to Codefresh to activate SSO.
+The common ones are:

-* A name for your Identity provider
+* *Display Name* - A name for your Identity provider
-* The host that contains the provider
-* An ID that will be used for the connection
+* *Client ID* - An ID that will be used for the connection
-* A secret associated with the ID
+* *Client Secret* - A secret associated with the ID

-To obtain the ID/Secret you need to follow a different procedure for each provider
+Some providers also need
+additional fields which are specific to that provider.

+The process to obtain the values for these fields depends on the individual Identity provider.
+In the following sections we will outline the details for each one.

 ### Setting Azure as an Identity provider